 The University's financing receivables consist of the Federal Perkins Loans balance (no longer revolving) and the revolving Federal Nursing Student Loans (NSL) for which the University acts as an agent for the federal Government.
-Student loans represent 1.2% and 1.3% of total assets of the University as of June 30, 2022 and 2021, respectively.
+Student loans represent 1.3% and 1.2% of total assets of the University as of June 30, 2023 and 2022, respectively.

 The availability of funds for loans under the Nursing loan program is dependent on reimbursements to the pool from repayments on outstanding loans.
-The federal liability portion (the University also contributed a smaller portion) of funds held in the federal loan programs at June 30, 2022 and 2021, was \$4,352,622 and \$4,663,022, respectively, and is ultimately refundable to the Government and is classified as a liability in the statements of financial position.
+The federal liability portion (the University also contributed a smaller portion) of funds held in the federal loan programs at June 30, 2023 and 2022, was \$4,145,937 and \$4,352,622, respectively, and is ultimately refundable to the Government and is classified as a liability in the consolidated statements of financial position.